How to Write a Job Ad?

 - Use words that evoke feelings ￼￼and keep it short and friendly.

 - Make them aspire and then act on that desire.

 BE CLEAR ABOUT THE JOB TITLE AND WORK CHALLENGES

 - What kind of work will the candidate be able to embark on?
 Is it a part or full time engagement – security on one hand and flexibility on the other?
 Lone ranger or teamwork that makes dreams work?
 Is there room to advance in this position?
 What day to day tasks come with the title?

 - Are you the only one in the region where candidates can develop a certain type of expertise?
 Do tell, people are eager to reach for the stars!
 If you offer a unique opportunity to work on super large scale projects or dig into very complex specialist niche products, make sure everybody knows about it.
 If your company’s work affects a particularly demanding audience and it makes a good addition to a reference list for aspiring talent, then call it so.

 REQUIRED/DESIRED SKILLS AND EXPERIENCE

-- Are you interested in canidate’s live projects, past works?
+- Are you interested in candidate’s live projects, past works?
 Encourage them to send you links to portfolios and online repositories.